tgen/vcfMerger2/README.md

   `-n, --dry-run`         perform a dry run to just see the commands lines that
                         will be run behind the scenes

+`--filter-by-pass`      filter the variants by PASS.
+This implies that the keyword `PASS` must be present in column 7 of the VCF, and not a dot.
+                        This filtering step is specifically performed before preparing the vcfs to specs steps ; if you want to filter PASS after prep_step and before merging, use `--filter FILTER`;

+`--filter FILTER`   filter variants using snpSift in the backend; This filtering process is performed ONLY on up-to-specs vcf (so after the stage prep-vcf [if run] );
+                    A string must be provided as if you were using snpSift (see snpSift user manual); For each tool, a string must be provided; If you have 3 tools, three string must be provided;
+                    Hint: if you want to apply the exact same filtering to all the tools because they do possess the same Flags, you may provide only one string.

+`--path-jar-snpsift`    FULL PATH to the SnpSift JAR file MUST be provided if any of the filter option is used.

+ `--do-venn`    Will make a Venn diagram using the vcf files provided to the merging step.
+This is a simple vennDiagram.

+ `--beds `      If the user already have the data in bed format to make the Venn Diagram, the user can provide these bed files here; The number of bed files MSUT be the same as the number of toolnames or VCFs files.
+                If bed files are not provided and `--do-venn` is enabled, the bed files are created on the fly from the vcf files;
+                If `--beds` is used, `--do-venn` must also be used otherwise the venn won't be created.

 ---